bluebird75/luaunit/doc/index.rst

 =====================
 We will now list all assertion functions.
 For every functions, the failure message tries to be as informative as possible, by displaying the expectation and value that caused the failure.
-It relies on the :func:`prettystr` for printing nicely formatted values.
+It relies on the :lua:func:`prettystr` for printing nicely formatted values.

 All function accept an optional extra message which if provided, is printed along with the failure message.